 A cloud hosting company is who owns your cloud’s storage.
 The matter of who actually owns your data is fairly complicated to answer.
 In short, you own your data, but your cloud provider has control over its security, storage, and much more.

 We hope this has shed light on where cloud data is stored.
 Keep in mind that even though your data isn't saved on your computer's hard drive, it's still stored in a different location somewhere else.
 Tech can fail at the worst of times, so do your due diligence to ensure you pick a provider with robust security measures.
-If you’re looking for a Cloud Server with a reputable provider – then look no further than us!
+If you’re looking for a reputable cloud hosting provider – then look no further than us!